 6. CHEEKWOOD ESTATE and GARDENS

 It might surprise you that my teenagers agreed the botanical gardens should be on the “Top 10 things to see and do in Nashville, Tennessee”.
 Cheekwood Estate and Gardens is a 55-acre botanical garden and historical estate.
 There is plenty to see and do here any time of year.

 We love going to Cheekwood at night in the winter because they have an amazing light display called Holiday Lights.
 In addition to the lights, you can explore inside the mansion, which is decorated beautifully for Christmas.

 They also have Christmas carolers, snacks, and drinks at the café.
 Check out their site for the variety of Seasonal Festivals.

 If you go at 8:30 pm you can get the late night discounted entry price.
 We have done this twice and there is plenty of time to see everything without a big crowd.
 It’s a substantial savings if you are visiting with your family.

 7. OPRY MILLS MALL & MADAME TUSSAUDS WAX MUSEUM

 The mall is HUGE with over 200 stores!
-Aside from the stores, there is an IMAX Movie Theater inside, theme restaurants like the Aquarium Restaurant, a Dave and Busters, and the Madame Tussaud’s Wax Museum.
+Aside from the stores, there is an IMAX Movie Theater inside, theme restaurants like the Aquarium Restaurant, a Dave and Busters, and the very fun Madame Tussaud’s Wax Museum.